-Emotional manipulation is behavior that intends to emotionally exploit, control, or influence someone for an advantage.1,2 In a relationship, emotional manipulation may be the only form of abuse present, or it may take place alongside other types of abuse, including physical, psychological, or spiritual.
-Emotional manipulation, however, may be hard to identify because part of its purpose is to maintain the uneven power dynamics.
+Emotional manipulation involves behaviors intended to exploit, control, or influence someone’s emotions for personal gain.1,2 In relationships, emotional manipulation may be the only form of abuse present, or it may take place alongside other types of abuse, including physical, psychological, or spiritual.
+Part of what makes emotional manipulation so difficult to identify is its covert nature; it often works to reinforce power imbalances while leaving the victim doubting their own perceptions.

 Do I Have a Target Painted on My Back?

 No one should be manipulated by family members, spouses, or friends.
 A therapist can teach you to protect yourself from manipulation and build healthier relationships.
-BetterHelp provides convenient and affordable online therapy, starting at $65 per week.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
 Take a free online assessment and get matched with the right therapist for you!

 What Is Emotional Manipulation?